JohnBernardDurano/CuatroBloomBERT/README.md

 ## Model Overview

-BloomBERT was built by fine-tuning a [DistilBERT](https://arxiv.org/abs/1910.01108) model, a lighter version of the original BERT transformer language model developed by Google.
-It was developed using `Tensorflow` and the `Hugging Face Transformers library`, incorporating a sequence classification head (linear layer) on top of the DistilBERT pooled outputs.
+BloomBERT was built by finetuning a [DistilBERT](https://arxiv.org/abs/1910.01108) model, a lighter version of the original BERT transformer language model developed by Google.
+It was developed using `Tensorflow` and the `Hugging Face Transformers library`, incorporating a sequence classification head (linear layers with dropout) on top of the DistilBERT pooled outputs.
 Utilising the pre-trained DistilBERT model, BloomBERT was trained with a labelled data set curated for the specific task classification on `Google Colab`.

 #### Training Data Distribution: